Global Missions

 There’s something for everyone to get involved in.
 We encourage everyone to go on a short term trip at least once to gain a better understanding of where they fit in God’s mission.
 You might end up wanting to go long-term, or you might come back with a deeper understanding of how to pray for the unreached.
 Going will help you gain a wider perspective and discover how you can serve God more fully no matter where you are.

-Search and browse through thousands of short, medium and long term opportunities at missionseek.com.au
+Search and browse through hundreds of short, medium and long term opportunities at missionseek.com.au

 Send